The Tort Of Nuisance [Case laws]

 Winfield defines Nuisance as:- “Nuisance is an unlawful interference with a person’s use or enjoyment of land, or of some right over, or in connection with it.”

-Nuisance is nothing but law of neighbourhood which is based on the maxim “Sic uteretuo ut alienum non laedas” which means “So use your own property so not to injure your neighbours.”
+Nuisance is nothing but the law of the neighbourhood which is based on the maxim “Sic uteretuo ut alienum non laedas” which means “So use your own property so as not to injure your neighbours.”

 Essential elements of Private nuisance are as follows:

 1. Continous interference: Temporary interference does not amount to actionable nuisances.
 In Stone vs. Bolton (imp), the Plaintiff was standing on a Highway and injured by a Cricket ball hit from the defendant’s grounds.
-Here in this case plaintiff could not succeed in action for nuisance.
-Justice Oliver said: “An isolated act of hitting cricket ball on to a road cannot amount to nuisance….
+Here, in this case, the plaintiff could not succeed in action for nuisance.
+Justice Oliver said: “An isolated act of hitting cricket ball onto a road cannot amount to nuisance….
 A nuisance must be a state of affairs, however, temporary, and not merely an isolated happening.”

-2. Unlawful interference: Unlawful interference of defendant’s conduct depends upon the element of unreasonabless which Plaintiff must prove.
+2. Unlawful interference: Unlawful interference of the defendant’s conduct depends upon the element of unreasonableness which Plaintiff must prove.
 These elements are as follows:

-b) Locality: That in particular area defendant’s activities will amount to nuisance.
-Sturges vs. Bridgman (1879), an area which is accustomed to the noise and pollution of heavy industry is less likely to provide fertile ground for sucessful private nuisance claims than a quiet residential suburban, but it does not mean that people living in industrial area will not succeed in nuisance action.
+• Locality: In a particular area, the defendant’s activities will amount to a nuisance.
+Sturges vs. Bridgman (1879), an area which is accustomed to the noise and pollution of heavy industry is less likely to provide fertile ground for successful private nuisance claims than a quiet residential suburban, but it does not mean that people living in an industrial area will not succeed in nuisance action.

-c) Sensitivity of the Plaintiff: In Robinson vs. Kilvert (1889), the Plaintiff claim was for damage to abnormally sensitive paper stored in a cellar which was affected by heat from neighbour’s premises.
-The claim failed because ordinary paper would have been unaffected by the temparature.
+• Sensitivity of the Plaintiff: In Robinson vs. Kilvert (1889), the Plaintiff’s claim was for damage to abnormally sensitive paper stored in a cellar that was affected by heat from a neighbour’s premises.
+The claim failed because the ordinary paper would have been unaffected by the temperature.
 Also, in Eastern and Soth African Telegraph Co.
 Ltd. vs. Capetown Tramway Co.
 (1902), it was observed that “a man cannot increase the liabilities of his neighbour by applying his own property to special use, whether for business or pleasure.”

-3. Indirect interference: In St. Helen’s Smelting Co. vs. Tipping, it was said that indirect interference include smoke and fumes drift into the neighbouring land.
-In Pride of derby Angling vs. British Celanese (1953), it was said that the pollution of rivers with factory effluent amounts to indirect interference.
-Futher, a person can bring an action for damages caused to his property by overhanging branches of a tree on his neighbour’s land or by its root which burrow under the ground.
+3. Indirect interference: In St. Helen’s Smelting Co. vs. Tipping, it was said that indirect interference includes smoke and fumes drifting into the neighbouring land.
+In Pride of Derby Angling vs. British Celanese (1953), it was said that the pollution of rivers with factory effluent amounts to indirect interference.
+Further, a person can bring an action for damages caused to his property by overhanging branches of a tree on his neighbour’s land or by its roots which burrow under the ground.

 4. An interference with use or enjoyment of land: Example are rights of way and other easements, profit a prendre, right of support etc.